finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 [[Back to README]](../README.md)

-## GetAggregationByResultSet
+## GetAggregation

-> ListAggregationResponse GetAggregationByResultSet (string scope, string resultsKey, List<string> sortBy = null, int? limit = null, AggregationRequest aggregationRequest = null)
+> ListAggregationResponse GetAggregation (string scope, string code, List<string> sortBy = null, int? start = null, int? limit = null, AggregationRequest aggregationRequest = null)

-[EXPERIMENTAL] Aggregate using result data
+[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group  Deprecated: Please use the GetValuation endpoint.
+It is aimed at a simpler set of requirements now deemed stable.
+Aggregation will shortly be modified to include experimental features such as Simulation and XVA

-Aggregate data from a previously-run Result data set into a flat row of results
+Aggregate data sourced from the specified portfolio or portfolio group

 ### Example